 L170-171: I have been thinking about this for a while now and this is just a suggestion for you to think about.
 We really only measure behavioural flexibility in reversal tasks as performance relates to acquisition.
 We can think about the first phase as the control and then the reversal as the test.
 Depending on how you collect the data, one can then subtract the control from the test either using trials to criterion or number correct.
 This way, we take individual differences into account.
 Analysing trial by trial data to investigate learning can be done in addition but I think that we need to change how we look at reversal learning as a measure of behavioural flexibility.
 In this way, flexible individuals would be those that are faster in the reversal compared to the acquisition.
 I am not saying you need to change your analysis as I have not seen a single paper looking at behavioural flexibility this way but I think it is worth considering.

-We definitely agree with the reviewer that we may need to rethink the approach employed when measuring behavioural flexibility through reversal learning; and the option of comparing performance in both tasks as a proxy for behavioural flexibility was something we considered before.
+We agree with the reviewer that we may need to rethink the approach employed when measuring behavioural flexibility through reversal learning; and the option of comparing performance in both tasks as a proxy for behavioural flexibility was something we considered before.
 Nevertheless, we discarded this option because we thought that any comparison between both tests (substraction, ratios, etc.) could lead to underestimating the flexibility of those individuals that could perform good in both tasks.
 For example, if we used a “flexibility ratio” where:

 Ratio = performance in reversal / performance in associative